-- 4. When there is good water flow, turn the Clean/Off/Ice selector switch to Ice.
-The machine will then start in a harvest (thaw) period with the compressor running. - 5.
-At the termination of the harvest (thaw) period, the machine will begin the freeze period. - 6.
-Be sure to observe a minimum of 4 cycles of ice production to confirm the satisfactory operation of the machine (approximate time for 4 cycles is 60-80 minutes). - 7.
+- 1. Press the Run Water Pump touch screen button on the HMI to start the water pump. - 2.
+The pump can be stopped and started by pushing Run Water Pump touch screen button.
+The water should be circulated for a minimum of 5 minutes to prime the pump, purge the tubing of air, and lubricate the cutter bearing.
+By default, the pump will run for 10 minutes and shut off. - 3.
+When there is good water flow, press the Ice touch screen button.
+The screen will change and show the Start touch screen button.
+Pressing the Start touch screen button will start the machine in a harvest (thaw) period with the compressor running. - 4.
+At the termination of the harvest (thaw) period, the machine will begin the freeze period. - 5.
+Be sure to observe a minimum of 4 cycles of ice production to confirm the satisfactory operation of the machine (approximate time for 4 cycles is about 200 minutes). - 6.
 Complete the remaining part of the Warranty Registration/Start-Up Report upon initial machine start-up and return it to Vogt Ice, LLC.